Buying a domain name might not be a top priority when you are starting out.

 But that isn’t the case (certainly in the UK – please check with a legal expert in your jurisdiction).
 Don’t worry, you have a great degree of flexibility here and no one is going to start legal proceedings against you because your domain name isn’t exactly the same as your registered business name.

 For example, let’s say that you’re starting a barber shop and your name is Eddie.
 Maybe you’re going to register your business as ‘Eddie’s Barber Shop Ltd’.
 You offer traditional gent’s hairdressing and beard trimming.

 So here you have a certain degree of flexibility.
-You could choose something like:
+You could buy a domain like one of these:

 The point is that you have a few options to play with.
 You certainly don’t just need to limit yourself to EddiesBarberShopLtd for your domain name.

 OK, so now that you’ve got a few ideas for the possible name you need to think about which domain extensions are best for you.

 Again, this is a question that often arises and there is simply no cut and dried answer.
 It all depends on personal preference.

 However, as a starting point we would always recommend that you only buy a domain if you can register all of the main extensions, starting with the .com.

 The reason for this is that .com domains are way out front the most popular domain extensions (they are referred to as Top Level Domains or TLDs).
 Whether or not you ultimately intend to use the .com or not, we would always advise you to purchase domains where you can buy the .com to avoid anyone else from domain squatting (also known as cybersquatting – see below).

 So, once you have established that the .com is available there are 3 other points you need to consider: